Online MPH in Public Health Leadership - Leadership Concentration

 - Graduation requires a minimum of 42 credits.

 - Up to 8 previously earned credits may be counted toward the 42 hours necessary for your degree.
 Students who are enrolled or have graduated from a Certificate Program in the Gillings School of Global Public Health are allowed to transfer up to 15 credit hours, pending approval by the program, towards the Master’s degree in Public Health.
 See the Graduate School Handbook (pdf).

-The Leadership MPH admits for fall and spring and requires submission of all application materials by the preceding March 1 (Fall) or October 1 (Spring).
-However, applicants for Fall who wish to apply for scholarships, awards and financial assistance should apply no later than December 11.
-(Students admitted for Spring will be advised of opportunities to apply for funding for the Fall semester.)
+The MPH in Public Health Leadership – admits for fall and requires submission of all application materials by the preceding March 1.
+However, applicants for who wish to apply for scholarships, awards and financial assistance should apply no later than December 11.

 Go to the Graduate School site for further information regarding applications.
 The Graduate School also has information regarding North Carolina Residency.
 If you have specific questions regarding residency, you can email Megan Totten (email@example.com).